 - Ensure that the deadlines established within the editorial process are met;

-- Suggest changes to the thematic scope of the journal;
+- Suggest changes to the thematic scope of the series;

 - Manage the editorial team, which means they can remove inactive members and bring new members who are experts in the field.

 Peer review ensures that the published article has the highest quality standards.
 For this reason, it is considered the most important phase in the scholarly publication process.
 The stages of this process are the following:

 - Initial review to ensure that the paper complies with a minimum of quality in terms of content and format.